xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

           Figure 10: Dead-lock group with space for improvement.

-By definition, partial interference can only happen in a state with at least one determined entry recipe.
-The state 'i' in figure 8 represents such a state.
+By definition, run-time interference can only happen in a state with at least one determined entry recipe.
 Algorithm 1 applied a procedure based on the deterministic accumulation and interference.
 Thus, any recipe that resulted from algorithm 1 is stable and correct.

 In figure 9 a horizon state is shown.
 Without restricting generality, the entry recipe 'R(i,b)' represents all inputs into the state which are undetermined